 In this case, Applebee’s Services was served with the original complaint and even answered it!
 Thus, the fact that it participated in the lawsuit before filing the motion to dismiss belied any claim it had of lack of knowledge or prejudice.
 Therefore, the appellate court reversed the trial judge and sent the case back to determined on the merits.

 As a result of Applebee’s and its lawyers trying to use legal technicalities, Ms. Mitchell’s case was unnecessarily delayed due to no fault of her own.
 It is obvious that Applebee’s Services was playing games with the court system and trying to get the case dismissed so that it didn’t have to put the case in front of a jury of Ms. Mitchell’s peers.
 However, this case is an example of what goes on throughout the court system in Florida.
 Big businesses and insurance companies pay teams of lawyers a lot of money to come up with defenses to avoid having to pay out claims.
 This case example should not be a surprise.

 St. Petersburg Personal Injury Attorneys McQuaid & Douglas

-If you or your loved one has been injured in an accident and have questions about your legal rights, please contact us for a free consultation.
+If you or your loved one has been injured in a slip and fall accident and have questions about your legal rights, please contact us for a free consultation.
 We handle a variety of personal injury cases, including slip and falls at restaurants as in the case discussed above.
 We have seen that most slip and fall cases are due to water or liquids being left on the floor causing a dangerous condition.
 These types of falls can cause broken bones, injuries to the knees, wrists, back and neck.
 We have a proven track record of success in handling these types of cases and would be happy to discuss your situation.